danielwolbach/galactic/readme.md

 ## About

-You might question the necessity of yet another GTK terminal emulator, given the plethora of existing options.
-However, many of these alternatives are feature-rich and rely heavily on complex graphical configuration.
-Galactic, on the other hand, stands out by embracing simplicity.
-It adopts a traditional approach, utilizing a straightforward configuration file and avoiding additional graphical features apart from the terminal itself.
+You might be wondering: _Why yet another GTK terminal emulator?_ Galactic stands out for its simplicity.
+While other terminal emulators come with a slew of features and complex setups, Galactic keeps things straightforward.
+No flashy configuration menus with lots of toggles, just a simple config file and the terminal itself.

 ## Configuration